-Jordan Creek Bridge 214 is being revised to a single lane with new weight restrictions to lessen the impacts of heavy truck-loads and extend the life of the bridge.
+Jordan Creek Bridge 214 was revised to a single lane with new weight restrictions to lessen the impacts of heavy truck-loads and extend the life of the bridge.

 The bridge will remain a single lane until a replacement is constructed.
-Once construction of the single lane is complete, only minimal delays are expected during peak travel periods.
+Only minimal delays are expected during peak travel periods.
 The county is currently seeking funding for a bridge replacement, which is likely several years away.

 The existing bridge is a six span, 107-foot long structure originally built in 1981.
 This bridge is built on timber piles and needs to be updated to meet Seismic Design Codes.
 Jordan Creek Bridge 214 is considered a seismic lifeline route structure.
 Seismic lifeline routes are designated as essential to life safety services after seismic events.